BNSSG Training Hub

 What benefits can Mental Health Practitioners (MHPs) bring?

 Mental Health Practitioners (MHPs) can offer a wide range of benefits to patients, practices, and primary care networks (PCNs), though they can differ depending on whether MHP(s) are employed through the Additional Roles Reimbursement Scheme (ARRS) or independently.
-Further details can be found below.

 For jointly funded ARRS MHPs: